CigarsSmoker/Clone/Logger.md

 - All events from everywhere are logged in one place, no need to select which tab to inspect.
     - This is particularly useful to relate together behind-the-scene events to ongoing network traffic.

+#### Advantages of a unified logger

+No events lost: all events from any origin are logged in one place, so they all get logged.
+Previously you had to select the tab which to inspect, which means all events from other tabs, or from behind-the-scene origin were lost.

+Since no events is lost, one can now easily spot what add-ons are doing behind-the-scene.
+If an add-on constantly phone home while you surf the net, you will be able to see this easily.

+This also allow to easily relates events from different origin.
+For example, when surfing GitHub, I can see behind-the-scene network requests being made while surfing GitHub.
+Though uMatrix/uBlock can't tell the behind-the-scene events are related to GitHub, a user can tell.

+This allows to see completely chain of redirects.
+This will just appears one after another in the logger.

+This allows to easily see the URL of popup windows, and from there one can create custom filters using the logged entries.

 #### Special status indicators

 The _eye-slash_ indicator means the entry is a behind-the-scene network request.